-It does not normally take on individual legal cases although may be able to provide guidance on the most appropriate place to assist with your particular circumstances.
+It does not normally take on individual legal cases unless these are of strategic significance, for example in clarifying the law, although may be able to provide guidance on the most appropriate place to assist with your particular circumstances.

 The EHRC was established on 1 October 2007.
 Its remit is to champion equality and human rights for all, working to eliminate discrimination, reduce inequality, protect human rights, and build good relations between communities, ensuring that everyone has a fair chance to participate in society.
-Its remit extends to England and Wales and Scotland.
+Its remit extends to England and Wales and Scotland however in terms of human rights, Scotland has its own human rights commission - theh Scottish Human Rights Commission.
 The EHRC brings together the work of Great Britain’s three previous equality commissions (for racial equality, gender equality, and the rights of disabled people) and also takes on responsibility for new strands of discrimination law (age, sexual orientation and religion or belief), as well as human rights.
 It has powers to enforce equality legislation, and has a mandate to encourage compliance with the HRA.

 Parliamentary and Health Service Ombudsman